 In the current scenario, when a passenger books a ride, an email first goes to the company, and then it assigns a driver for a journey.

-In this process, the service providers levy a 10-20 percent charge on the total fare.
+In this process, the service providers levy up to a 30 percent charge on the total fare.
 Consequently, it proves costly for a customer while the driver also gets the payment after a commission deduction.
 Indeed, extra costs arise from the presence of intermediaries between a driver and a passenger.

 One major challenge that companies face is ensuring the security and privacy of information related to drivers and riders.
 Although organizations spend millions of dollars on user authentication, cases of false identities are still growing daily.